technoluc/lucs-friends-plex-guide/README.md

 Whilst I'm a big fan of my TV/Movie collection - you may find it's missing certain films or TV shows that you'd like to watch.
 I've implemented [Overseerr](https://overseerr.dev/) to allow anyone with access to my Plex media server to request any film or TV show they like.

-The access Overseerr visit [https://crozuk.capella.usbx.me/overseerr](https://crozuk.capella.usbx.me/overseerr) - where you will be able to login using your Plex account.
+To access Overseerr visit [https://crozuk.capella.usbx.me/overseerr](https://crozuk.capella.usbx.me/overseerr) - where you will be able to login using your Plex account.

 ![image](https://user-images.githubusercontent.com/5352226/147899473-ff8c231a-6400-4c66-89c3-835a822febd5.png)